bluss/rfcs/text/0000-composable-internal-iteration.md

 + Iterator method `rposition` changes its default implementation to use `rfold_while`.

++ sum and product already use `fold`, and all the max and min functions should change their default implementations to use `fold`.

 + The `Rev` adaptor changes its iterator methods to make use of `fold_while` and `rfold_while` on the base iterator when possible.
 This enables implementation specific improvements to be reachable through the reversed iterator.